ostinelli/gin.io/docs/api_console.md

 ---
 layout: docs
-title: CARB.IO | API Console
+title: ZEBRA.IO | API Console
 ---

 # API Console

-Carb comes with a handy tool to allow developers play around with their own API.
+Zebra comes with a handy tool to allow developers play around with their own API.
 This tool basically:

- * takes care of adding the proper `Accept` header, used by Carb to version the API
+ * takes care of adding the proper `Accept` header, used by Zebra to version the API
  * allows a developer to set various HTTP methods for a request
  * allows a developer to specify request headers and its body